-15B.6 At the completion of the Initial Deal, the dealer shall pay the winning and collect the losing Perfect Pair Wagers in accordance with approved procedures.
+15B.6 At the completion of the Initial Deal, the Dealer shall pay the winning and collect the losing Perfect Pair Wagers in accordance with any Minimum Operating Standards..

-15B.7 Winning Perfect Pair Wagers shall be paid in accordance with Pay Scale One, Pay Scale Two or Pay Scale Three as follows:
+15B.7 Winning Perfect Pair Wagers shall be paid in accordance with pay scale one, pay scale two or pay scale three as follows:

-Pay Scale One

-For a Mixed Pair 5 to 1

-For a Coloured Pair 10 to 1

-For a Perfect Pair 30 to 1

-Pay Scale Two

-For a Mixed Pair 6 to 1

-For a Coloured Pair 12 to 1

-For a Perfect Pair 25 to 1

-Pay Scale Three
+Pay Scale One Pay Scale Two Pay Scale Three

-For a Mixed Pair 5 to 1
+For a Mixed Pair 5 to 1 6 to 1 5 to 1

-For a Coloured Pair 12 to 1
+For a Coloured Pair 10 to 1 12 to 1 12 to 1

-For a Perfect Pair 25 to 1
+For a Perfect Pair 30 to 1 25 to 1 25 to 1

-15B.8 The casino operator shall display which pay scale under rule 15B.7 is in operation and that pay scale shall be used for all tables that offer the Perfect Pair option.
+15B.8 The Casino Operator shall display which pay scale under rule 15B.7 is in operation and that pay scale shall be used for all tables that offer the Perfect Pair option.

+15B.9 If a player elects to split Pairs in accordance rule 12, the Casino Operator may, at its discretion, offer the players the opportunity to place additional Perfect Pair Wagers on that split hand in accordance with rule 15B.10, provided those players placed an initial wager at the start of the Round.

+15B.10 Subject to clause 15B.9, additional Perfect Pair Wagers may be placed by players on a split hand prior to a subsequent second card being dealt.
+A maximum of three additional Perfect Pair Wagers may be accepted per split hand with preference being given:

+firstly to players wagering on the Box to which the split hand relates;

+secondly to players who placed a previous Perfect Pair Wager on the initial two cards dealt in that same Box with preference given to the players commencing from the Dealer’s left to right and in that order;

+thirdly to any other player who may wish to place an additional Perfect Pair Wager on that split hand, with preference given to the players commencing from the Dealer’s left to right and in that order.

+As soon as the second subsequent card has been dealt to the relevant split hand, all additional Perfect Pair Wagers shall then be settled in accordance with the pay table (as specified pursuant to clause 15B.8).

 15C Any Pair Wagers

-15C.1 The casino operator may, at its discretion, offer the players the opportunity to place Any Pair Wagers in accordance with this section.
+15C.1 The Casino Operator may, at its discretion, offer the players the opportunity to place Any Pair Wagers in accordance with this section.

-15C.2 Where the casino operator chooses to offer players the opportunity to place Any Pair Wagers at a table, it shall not offer players the opportunity to place either Perfect Pair Wagers or Lucky Match Wagers in accordance with section 15B or section 15D respectively at that same table.
+15C.2 Where the Casino Operator chooses to offer players the opportunity to place Any Pair Wagers at a table, it shall not offer players the opportunity to place either Perfect Pair Wagers or Lucky Match Wagers in accordance with section 15B or section 15D respectively at that same table.

-15C.3 Where the option is offered and the game is played at a table with a layout cloth marked in a manner similar to that shown in appendix 5, any player may elect to place an Any Pair Wager(s) at the time of placement of his/her initial wager as provided in rule 5.1.
-The Any Pair Wager(s) shall be placed in the designated area of the layout, as shown in appendix 5, which corresponds to a Box in which an initial wager was placed and does not have to correspond to the player’s initial wager.
+15C.3 Where the option is offered and the game is played at a table with a layout cloth clearly indicating the availability of this option , any player may elect to place an Any Pair Wager(s) at the time of placement of his/her initial wager as provided in rule 5.1.
+The Any Pair Wager(s) shall be placed in the designated area of the layout, which corresponds to a Box in which an initial wager was placed and does not have to correspond to the player’s initial wager.
 A maximum of 3 Any Pair Wagers may be accepted per Box with preference being first given to players wagering on the Box to which the Any Pair Wager relates.

-15C.4 The Any Pair Wager shall be placed before any cards in the Round of play are dealt.
+15C.4 Except as permitted by rule 15C.10 the Any Pair Wager shall be placed before any cards in the Round of play are dealt.